Curves in the disc, the type B braid group, and the type B zigzag algebra: Type and Type Zigzag Algebras

 It is now sufficient to show $R_2 R_1 R_2(P_1^B)$ and $P_1^B$ are isomorphic in $\Kom^b((\Ba_n, \R)$-bimod) up to cohomological or internal gradings shifts.
-We shall show this in the computation that follows.
-Since the cohomological grading does not matter, we shall omit it during the computation.
+This is shown in the following series computation (note that we have omitted the cohomological grading since it does not matter).

 \end{proof} \begin{theorem} We have a (weak) $\mathcal{A}(B_n)$-action on $\Kom^b(\Ba_n$-$p_r g_r mod)$, where each standard generator $\sigma^B_j$ for $j \geq 2$ of $\mathcal{A}(B_n)$ acts on a complex $M \in \Kom^b(\Ba_n$-$p_rg_rmod)$ via $R_j$, and $\sigma^B_1$ acts via $R_1 \<1\>$: